daboe01/UIBuilder/README.md

 # EspressoUI Builder ☕️

-> The WYSIWYG Interface Builder for the Modern Cappuccino Application.
+> The Visual UI Builder for Cappuccino's Powerful Auto-Layout System

 ## About The Project

-Building rich, native-like user interfaces is at the heart of the Cappuccino framework.
-However, crafting complex layouts directly in Objective-J code can be a slow and iterative process. **Espresso UI Builder** is here to change that.
+Building rich, responsive user interfaces is a cornerstone of the Cappuccino framework.
+While Cappuccino includes a powerful auto-layout system based on stacks and boxes, defining these complex view hierarchies directly in Objective-J code can be time-consuming and abstract.

-Born out of the desire for a modern, web-based equivalent of Xcode's Interface Builder, Espresso is a visual design tool built *in* Cappuccino, *for* Cappuccino.
-It allows developers and designers to drag, drop, and visually compose application interfaces in real-time, dramatically accelerating the development workflow.
+**EspressoUI Builder** revolutionizes this process.

+It's a WYSIWYG interface builder, built *in* Cappuccino, *for* Cappuccino.
+Inspired by modern tools like Xcode's Interface Builder, Espresso provides a visual, drag-and-drop canvas to graphically construct your application's UI.
+Its primary focus is to give you a hands-on, intuitive way to harness the full power of Cappuccino's auto-layout engine.

-Our vision is to provide a seamless bridge between visual design and clean, maintainable code, empowering you to build beautiful Cappuccino apps faster than ever before.
+Our vision is to bridge the gap between visual design and clean, maintainable code, enabling you to build beautiful and responsive Cappuccino apps faster than ever before.

 ### Vision & Philosophy